web3os-org/kernel/README.md

 A good example of a more full-featured app can be found in [src/bin/confetti/index.js](https://github.com/web3os-org/kernel/blob/master/src/bin/confetti/index.js).

-## Web3os-server
+## Backend (web3os-server)

+The `backend` command is the utility to connect to and interact with backend servers.
 The web3os-server spins up a private Docker container for performing various server-side tasks at the request of the web3os client, authenticated with a user's wallet.

 It offers multi-user capability while restricting access based on user's authenticated wallet address.